 Hyperthyroidism is a condition in which the body has too much thyroid hormone in the blood.
 Thyroid hormone is made by the thyroid gland, a butterfly-shaped gland in the front of the neck.
 It produces the hormones thyroxine (T4) and triiodothyronine (T3), which control metabolism.
 This affects:

 The most common form of hyperthyroidism is Graves disease.
-Graves disease is an autoimmune disorder.
-The body's own immune system produces antibodies that stimulate the thyroid gland to overproduce thyroid hormone.
-Hyperthyroidism can be the result of other conditions, such as:
+Graves disease is an autoimmune disorder in which the body's own immune system produces antibodies that stimulate the thyroid gland to overproduce thyroid hormone.
+Hyperthyroidism can also be the result of other conditions, such as:

 Treatment of hyperthyroidism can lead to the opposite condition, hypothyroidism.
 This is a condition in which the thyroid gland produces too little thyroid hormone.
 It is easier to treat hypothyroidism long-term than hyperthyroidism.
 Treatment of hypothyroidism involves taking a pill of thyroid hormone.